-\One patient is not included due to non-treatment related fatality.
+One patient is not included due to non-treatment related fatality. †Ability to sit without support and without a brace for at least 3 seconds.
 N/A: not applicable.

-Interim data from these studies show the efficacy of onasemnogene abeparvovec up to 7.5 years post-treatment.
-In LT-001, all included patients who received a therapeutic dose of this drug (n=10), achieved or maintained head control and independent sitting (sitting up straight with their head erect for ≥10 seconds without using arms or hands for balance or support), and two out of 10 (20%) maintained independent walking.
-In LT-002, 32 out of 36 (89%) patients with SMA Type 1 and two SMN2 copies achieved or maintained unsupported sitting.
-All four patients who did not achieve the motor milestone of independent walking in the parent study achieved this at follow-up.
-In IT-002, It is a straight with the parent study achieved this at follow-up.
-In IT-002, IT-0
+Interim data from these studies show the efficacy of onasemnogene abeparvovec up to 7.5 years post-treatment.^{18,60} In LT-001, all included patients who received a therapeutic dose of this drug (n=10), achieved or maintained head control and independent sitting (sitting up straight with their head erect for \geq 10 seconds without using arms or hands for balance or support), and two out of 10 (20%) maintained independent walking.60 In LT-002, 32 out of 36 (89%) patients with SMA Type 1 and two SMN2 copies achieved or maintained unsupported sitting.
+All four patients who did not achieve the motor milestone of independent walking in the parent study achieved this at follow-up.18

 "When we have long-term follow-up, it is also possible to see whether there are additional [safety] concerns which were not addressed in the clinical trial," said Mercuri.
 "During the 90 days is when we really focus on adverse events," they continued, "but past this time frame, there was no evidence of any new safety signals, even up to 7.5 years post-dosing."
-In LT-002, two TEAEs
+In LT-002, two TEAEs (bronchiolitis and pneumonia) occurring in one patient were deemed potentially treatmentrelated, but in both studies there were no serious TEAEs that led to study discontinuation, and there were no adverse events of special interest.^{18,60}